Table of Contents

 Medical malpractice is a common but preventable issue.
 The courts tend to side with the doctors, so these are hard cases to fight.
 Let Freidin Brown, P.A. help you with your medical malpractice case.

-We have 45 years of experience on our side.
+We have over 45 years of experience on our side.
 Schedule a free consultation to learn more.
 Contact a Fort Lauderdale medical malpractice lawyer today by calling us today or filling out the online form.

 Fort Lauderdale Medical Malpractice Lawyer FAQs

 If you’ve been harmed by medical negligence in Fort Lauderdale, you likely have many questions about your rights and the legal process.
-Our experienced medical malpractice lawyers at Freidin Brown have compiled answers to some of the most common questions to help you understand your options and take the first step toward justice.
+Our experienced Fort Lauderdale medical malpractice lawyers at Freidin Brown have compiled answers to some of the most common questions to help you understand your options and take the first step toward justice.

 What Is the Average Settlement for a Medical Malpractice Lawsuit in Fort Lauderdale, Florida?